 You are welcome to post in any of the forums listed.
 We ask that your posts relate specifically to your relationship with a personality disordered individual.
 The Cafe is available for all members to enjoy off-topic posts, humor, artistry and discussion.

 Please respect our readers by not posting the same thing in multiple threads.
-Multiple copies or slightly modified copies of the same post are not permitted and will be removed.
+Multiple copies or slightly modified copies of the same post are not permitted.

 There are a number of terms and abbreviations that are commonly used here and nowhere else.
-Check out our Glossary
+Check out our Abbreviations

 for an explanation of some of the more commonly used terms.